-It’s October so it’s time for Weirder Tides!
-Running down my list of favorite horror flicks, warning now that some of the movies and tv shows we will be discussing carry heavy themes and strong visuals.
+So it’s time for Weirder Tides!
+Running down our list of favorite horror flicks.
+Warning now that some of the movies and tv shows we will be discussing carry heavy themes and strong visuals.

 Oh and of course spoilers!